okjuan/muze/README.md

 pip install -r requirements.txt
 ```

-## API
+## Music Knowledge API
 In general, the Knowledge Representation (KR) API exposes a collection of functions that encapsulate all SQL queries and logic relating to managing the database; through the KR API, callers may retrieve from and add information to the database.
-The following functions allow *addition* of information to the database through an instance `kr_api` of the `KnowledgeBaseAPI` class:

-* `kr_api.add_artist()`: Inserts given values into two tables: `artists` and `nodes`.
-  * Given artist is only added if they are not already in the database.
-  * Given artist is either added to both tables or neither.
-* `kr_api.add_song()`: Inserts given values into two tables: songs and nodes.
-  * Given song is either added to both tables or neither.
-  * Given artist is not ambiguous (only matches one 'artist' entry in nodes table).
-  * Given tuple (song, artist) is only added if it does not already exist in database.
-* `kr_api.add_genre()`: Adds given value into two tables: genres and nodes.
-  * Given genre is eiter added to both tables or neither.
-  * Given genre is only added if not already in the database.
-* `kr_api._add_node()`: Adds given entity to the nodes table.
-  * Intended for "private" use only, as indicated by the leading underscore in the function's name [8]
-  * Used by all other `add_` functions.
-* `kr_api.connect_entities(source_node_name, dest_node_name, rel_str, score)`: Insert into `edges` table.
-  * Creates an edge in semantic network with given label `rev_str` (e.g. "similar to", "of genre") and score

-Various functions allow *retrieval* of information to the database; some of them are described below:

-* `kr_api.get_songs(artist)`: Retrieves list of song names for given artist name.
-* `kr_api.get_artist_data(artist_name)`: Retrieves associated genres, node ID, and number of Spotify followers for given artist.
-* `kr_api.get_song_data(song_name)`: Gets all songs that match given name, along with their artists.
-  * List of all hits, each containing info about their node ID, artist (by name), duration in milliseconds, and popularity according to Spotify.
-* `kr_api.get_related_entities(entity_name, rel_str)`: Finds all entities connected to the given entity by an edge with the given label `rel_str`.
-  * This implements a key part of our KR system's functionality: **querying the semantic network!**
-  * The given entity may be any of song, an artist, etc. The returned entity may or may not be the same type of entity.
+A detailed description is available in `design_docs/Music Knowledge Base Design Doc.pdf`.

 ## Testing
 ### Demoing the Application
-This section contains instructions for testing this serverside app in connection with its corresponding Dialogflow agent.
-Installing [ngrok](https://ngrok.com/) is an easy way to run the service the locally and make it publicly available so that it can communicate with the Dialogflow agent.
+This section contains brief instructions for running the app.
+It is necessary to make the Muze service **publicly available** so that it can communicate with the Dialogflow agent; [ngrok](https://ngrok.com/) is an easy way to relay HTTP messages between the locally running Muze service (e.g. on localhost) and a proxy server.

+*NOTE*: A Spotify premium account is necessary to stream music.

+#### Local Set Up
-* Run the serverside app: `python server/webhook.py`
+* Run the serverside app: `python app/server.py`
 * Run `./ngrok http 5000` to connect local server to relay server, making it publicly available
 * Copy HTTPS URL on the screen (e.g. `https://f313aea9.ngrok.io`)
 * In Dialogflow console, in Fulfillment tab, enable the Webhook option and paste the ngrok HTTPS url with `/webhook` appended to it (e.g. `https://f313aea9.ngrok.io/webhook`)
-* Open `player.html` and enter "Who is the song If Only by?", the UI should play the song _If Only_ by Raveena.
-  * Make sure to get fresh access tokens for both [Spotify](https://developer.spotify.com/documentation/web-playback-sdk/quick-start/#authenticating-with-spotify) and Dialogflow (with gcloud CLI, as described [here](https://dialogflow.com/docs/reference/v2-auth-setup)), and paste them in `client/player.js` and `client/script.js` respectively
+* Make sure to get a fresh access token for [Spotify](https://developer.spotify.com/documentation/web-playback-sdk/quick-start/#authenticating-with-spotify), and paste them in `client/player.js`; this will be replaced with

+#### Using the App
+* Navigate to `http://localhost:5000` and enter "Play No One by Alicia Keys".
+* The webpage should begin playing "No One" by Alicia Keys.
+* In addition to retrieving explicitly given songs, the app is capable of serving fine grained recommendations: enter "Play something like No One but more acoustic".
+* The webpage should beging playing "If I Ain't Got You" by Alicia Keys (or perhaps another song)

 ### Unit Tests
 Run the tests from the project's root folder: